har-in-air/ESP8266_SPO2_PULSE_LOGGER/README.md

 <img src="ConfigPortal2.png" />

-* If you want to change the Internet Access point configuration SSID/PW, or the Thingspeak parameters, start the configuration portal by pressing the configuration button connected to GPIO0 when you see the blinking magenta led on power-up.
-Keep it pressed until the LED turns yellow.
+* If you want to change the Internet Access point configuration SSID/PW, or the Thingspeak parameters, start the AP portal by pressing the configuration button connected to GPIO0 when you see the Battery voltage status on the OLED display.
+Keep it pressed until you see confirmation of the portal startup.
 Now connect to the portal and make your changes.

-### Normal usage : LED indicators if everything is working OK

-* On power up, the unit checks the battery voltage and flashes the LED **MAGENTA** from 1 to 5 times (1 for a discharged battery, 5 for a fully charged battery ).
-* After every 4-second measurement cycle the LED colour will indicate the heartrate range if the software is able to compute valid spo2 and heart-rate readings.
-If no reading was possible (sensor disturbed, finger not present), the LED will be turned off.
-	* **BLUE**  < 65bpm
-	* **TURQUOISE** 65-70bpm
-	* **GREEN** 70-75bpm
-	* **YELLOW** 75-80bpm
-	* **RED**    80-85bpm
-	* **MAGENTA** 85-90bpm
-	* **WHITE** >= 90bpm
-* The LED will turn off every time an update to Thingspeak channel is published.
-This normally takes a few seconds.

 <img src="screenshot.png"/>

 ## Power management

 With WiFi on, the average current draw is ~70mA.
-With WiFi off, the average current draw is ~22mA with LED indicator on.
+With WiFi off, the average current draw is ~25mA with OLED display on.
 To save power, the unit turns on the WiFi only when publishing an update to the ThingSpeak website.

-So during the update interval the current draw is 22mA, and then for the ThingSpeak update (4-5 seconds) the current draw is 70mA.
+So during the update interval the current draw is 25mA, and then for the ThingSpeak update (4-5 seconds) the current draw is 70mA.

 Apparently, if you configure the unit with a static IP address in station mode, connecting